Azure/azure-sdk-for-java/sdk/spring/spring-cloud-azure-starter-appconfiguration-config/README.md

 #### Spring Profiles

-Spring Profiles are supported by automatically by being set as App Configuration Labels.
+Spring Profiles are supported automatically by being set as the default label value of your selected keys.
 Using the label filter configuration overrides profile use.
 To include Spring Profiles and labels:

 ```properties
 spring.cloud.azure.appconfiguration.stores[0].selects[0].label-filter=${spring.profiles.active},v1